qmacpit/ultimate-logger/README.md

 //console printout is "foo message"
 ```

 Ultimate-logger supports simple negative filtering.
-This is how to set it up to log all messgaegs except from "foo" module
+This is how to set it up to log all messages except from "foo" module
 ```js
 var foo = require("foo")
 ultimateLogger.setFormat("{{moduleName}} ");